susanBuck/dwa15-spring2019/php/php-and-html.md

 We turn now, then, to the discussion of how PHP and HTML work together.

-First, it's important to know that a .php file can include both HTML and PHP code, for example, paste the following code in a new practice file called `today.php`:
+First, it’s important to know that a .php file can include both HTML and PHP code, for example, paste the following code in a new practice file called `today.php`:

 ```html
 <?php